kswope/book-learnin/README.md

 > do special cases at the end is that you already have tests to cover the
 > normal cases, so you can use those to check your new code each step of the
 > way.

+When you break out related attributes into their own class, as in this Name example, you'll often find it's much easier to add complexity when you have a dedicated place for that logic.
+When you need middle names or titles, it's easier to manage that in a separate class than it would be if you had a half implementation of names in multiple classes.
+You'll also find that these small classes are easy to test because Name no longer has a dependency on the database or any other code.
+Without dependencies, it's easy to set up and write fast tests for name logic.

+    class Name

+      attr_reader :first_name, :last_name

+      def initialize(first_name, last_name)
+        @first_name, @last_name = first_name, last_name
+      end

+      def full_name
+        "#{first_name} #{last_name}"
+      end

+      def sort_name
+      "#{last_name}, #{first_name}"
+      end

+    end

+    class User < ActiveRecord::Base

+      delegate :full_name, :sort_name, to: :name #<-- name

+      def name #<-- name
+        Name.new(first_name, last_name)
+      end

+    end

 ## Effective Ruby